astrofle/groundhog/README.md

 `cd groundhog`

-Then run `createEnv` to get your environment set up.
+then run `createEnv` to get your environment set up

+`createEnv groundhog-venv`

+or install `goundhog` in your current environment

+`pip install -r requirements.txt`

+`pip install .`

 ## Examples